balena-io-experimental/balena-senseoflife/README.md

 on a Raspberry Pi [SenseHAT](https://www.raspberrypi.org/products/sense-hat/)'s 8x8 LCD matrix, deployed with [resin.io](https://resin.io)

+Follow the [resin.io getting started guide](https://docs.resin.io/raspberrypi3/python/getting-started/) at first, to deploy this project to your device.

 ## Notes

 * The code randomly initializes the board, except if the `SEED` environment variable